the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-guidelines.md

 ### Location

-- should reserve rooms for break out interaction with online participants.
+- Reserve rooms for break out interaction with online participants.
-- In person it takes time to move to breakout rooms/other rooms, online this is done much quicker.
+- For in-person people it might take some time to physically move to other rooms, whereas for people online this it might be faster to move to a different breakout room.
+Please consider such time requirements when switching rooms either physically or virtually.
 - Make sure technical set up is in order: online audience should be able to hear the speaker and questions asked and be able to see the slides.
     - Check microphones/video/slide sharing before.
     - Make sure everyone in the room uses microphones when speaking.
     - Ensure speakers introduce themselves as otherwise, it can be difficult for remote participants to identify who is talking.
+    - A online facilitator can message on the online platform, each time a new person starts speaking ("Person-A" is speaking now).
 - Select a space that has all the facilities (internet, proper seating/desk).
 How to ensure that online individuals have the space so that they can fully participate (space/focus/food/internet connection).
     - Check if there are free localities available in the areas of online participants (university, libraries).
     - Caring/child support may be needed for people with care taking responsibilities. (applies to both online and in person participants).